-• Diabetes-related retinopathy occurs when small blood vessels leak and bleed in the retina.
+Diabetes-related retinopathy occurs when small blood vessels leak and bleed in the retina.
 The retina is layer of the eye that acts like the film in the camera of the eye to help you see.
-Diabetes-related retinopathy is a leading cause of blindness in American adults and it affects over one in four of those living with diabetes, while 4% have severe cases of retinopathy.
+Diabetesrelated retinopathy is a leading cause of blindness in American adults and it affects over one in four

-How Common is Diabetes?
+How common is diabetes?